Åland War: From Nystad to Björneborg

 A British warship entered the port of Rauma on 2 July 1855.
 Mayor Pettersson negotiated with the British, but refused to hand over the ships they demanded.
-The enemy then landed with five boats and about a hundred men, starting to occupy the harbour.
+British forces then landed with five boats and about a hundred men, starting to occupy the harbour.
 The British set fire to the warehouse buildings and ships, but had to withdraw after fire was opened by Russian Cossacks who defended the port and a civilian guard made up of townspeople.
-According to Swedish newspapers, the English lost seven soldiers dead and two injured in the skirmish.
+According to Swedish newspapers, the British lost seven soldiers dead and two injured in the skirmish.
 The British reported six injured, two of whom later died.
 During the battle, the British managed to set fire to one schooner and two galeases.
 After the withdrawal of the landing force, a warship anchored in front of the port began firing on the town of Rauma.
 During the 2,5-hour artillery fire, at least 200 shots were counted, but they did not wreak much havoc.
 The British version of the course of events was different from that of the Rauma people.
 Commodore A. H. Gardner claimed to have been deceived by Mayor Pettersson because he had imagined that his demands had been granted.
-Gardner's chief Commodore Warden, on the other hand, stated in a report to Vice Admiral James Dundas that the skirmish that caused the casualties was due to a misunderstanding and a lack of common language among the negotiators.
+Gardner's chief Commodore Warden, on the other hand, stated in a report to Vice Admiral Richard Dundas that the skirmish that caused the casualties was due to a misunderstanding and a lack of common language among the negotiators.
 Mayor Pettersson was also outraged by the incident and made his own complaint to Russian War Minister Vasily Dolgorukov, who in turn forwarded it as a French translation to Admiral Dundas and the British Admiralty.
 The British and French retaliation followed three weeks later on 24 July, when two enemy warships anchored in front of the port of Rauma.
 The next day, ships began firing on the town and at the same time a number of sailors landed, setting fire to port buildings and timber depots.
 Rockets and bombs were fired into the urban area until 11 p.m., but they did not wreak havoc either.
 In the port, on the other hand, a total of 54 buildings and a large amount of timber for shipbuilding were destroyed.
 The people of Rauma tried to respond to the firing with handguns, but the firing distance was too great and the bullets only hit the sides of the ships.